dwyl/learn-tdd/README.md

 We are giving the `equal` method two arguments; the `result` of our computation and our expected value in this case **2**. _That's it_.

+**Note**:
+The latest version of QUnit uses the `QUnit.test()` function to run tests.
+Later in this workshop we use [blanket.js](http://blanketjs.org/) which is not compatible with the latest version of QUnit, it is for this reason that we are calling `test()` to run tests in this workshop.

 ##### Further Reading:

 + Test assertion: https://en.wikipedia.org/wiki/Test_assertion